HeathLoganCampbell/HeathLoganCampbell/README.md

 ### Java developer with experience in Game Design, Networking, Concurrency, Web Development and Scalability.

 ## Open Source Projects
+* [MCBut](https://github.com/mcbut/MinecraftBut) :: A mod planned and execute to capture views, generating 10s of millions of youtube views across 3 youtubers
 * [Retrocraft](https://github.com/HeathLoganCampbell/Retro-Craft) :: A voxel based game written in pure java from scratch (No Unity, No OpenGL)
 * [Nanocraft](https://github.com/HeathLoganCampbell/Nanocraft) :: Reverse engineering the popular voxel game, Minecraft protocol.
 * [Sharable webtimer](https://github.com/HeathLoganCampbell/sharable-webtimer) :: A simple web timer website that you can start countdown from the url